Juicy Beef Loin

 Which sausage tastes best?
 Regular breakfast sausage is traditional but feel free to experiment.
 Got gluten issues?
 Switch to cornstarch and grab some gluten-free biscuits.
 Want it meat-free?
 Plant-based sausage substitutes work surprisingly well.
 Gravy not smooth?
 Just keep stirring and add milk bit by bit, it'll eventually come together nicely.

 A plate of sliced beef tenderloin served with roasted tomatoes and herbs.
-Save it

 A plate of sliced beef tenderloin served with roasted tomatoes and herbs. | iamcooker.com